ArthurClemens/mithril-infinite/packages/mithril-infinite/README.md

 or download/clone from Github.

-For working with the examples, see [Viewing the examples](#viewing-the-examples) below.
+For working with the examples, see the [examples documentation](https://github.com/ArthurClemens/mithril-infinite/tree/master/packages/examples).

 ## Usage